-In our ten+ years as a WordPress agency, we’ve tried and tested thousands of plugins.
+In our ten+ years as a web development agency, we’ve tried and tested thousands of plugins.
 Some stand out and become part of our development process and are installed on every one of our websites so we thought we’d share them.

 Email management can be tricky at the best of times.
 More often than not, servers don’t provide helpful logs when something goes wrong such as when emails aren’t received.

 Enter Mailgun, a premium service allowing you to send, receive and track your emails effortlessly.
 The plugin itself doesn’t do much, but it allows you to integrate the service into your pre-existing WordPress site within minutes.